5T33Z0/OC-Little-Translated/00_ACPI/SSDT_Basics/03_SSDT_Guidelines.md

 ```
 As you can see, devices `RTC` and `AWAC` are switched on or off based on the value `_STA` has: if _STA is `0`, AWAC is enabled, and RTC is disabled.
 If the SSDT is `0x0F`, the switch is flipped and RTC is enabled instead.

 :warning: This SSDT is conditional – if it works or not depends on the content of the DSDT.
 If the default STA values for RTC and AWAC were the other way around in the DSDT, you wouldn't need this patch, because RTC were active.
-And using it in this case actually would disable the RTC and enabled AWAC instaed and woud system wouldn't boot!
-So always cross reference with the DSDT bedore applying patches if you are uncertain.
+And using it in this case actually would disable the RTC and enable AWAC instead and the system wouldn't boot!
+So always cross reference with the DSDT before applying patches if you are uncertain.

 ### `_CRS` (Current Resource Settings)
 `_CRS` returns a `Buffer`, it is often utilized to acquire touchable devices' `GPIO Pin`,`APIC Pin` for controlling the interrupt mode.